 Even more significantly, Kathy hadn’t realised the importance of observing and charting her cervical fluid.
 In fact, she’d neglected this vital fertility sign entirely.
 Kathy realised in retrospect, that during her fertile days over the previous months, her cervical fluid had been virtually screaming ‘peak-fertility!’ at her, but she’d missed these vital opportunities to conceive due to a basic lack of knowledge.

 After I worked with her to ensure she had a complete and accurate understanding of the fertility awareness method and that she knew how to correctly interpret and apply her fertility charts, Kathy took just 3 cycles of well-timed intercourse to conceive.

 Had she charted and interpreted her fertility signs correctly at the outset, the couple could have dramatically reduced the time it took them to get pregnant – possibly by a year or more!

 Fertility Charting to get pregnant

 Kathy’s situation isn’t uncommon.
-Many of my clients have already done some fertility charting before they come to see me, and despite some being relatively ‘clued up’ on the topic, few actually know how to truly maximize the use of this information, in order to get pregnant faster.
+Many of my clients have already done some fertility charting before they come to see me, but despite some being relatively clued up on the topic, few couples actually know how to truly maximise the use of this information, in order to get pregnant faster.

-When used correctly, charting your fertility doesn’t just help you time sex optimally, but it also helps you recognize when there might be a problem that needs investigating.
+When it’s used correctly, charting your fertility doesn’t just help you time sex optimally, but it also helps you recognise when there might be a problem that needs investigating.
 And this of course can save more valuable time.

 By charting your fertility, you’ll quickly find out: